ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-23-repairing-macbook.md

 Here it goes:

-Try internet booting onto the Apple Disk Utility using <kbd>Option</kbd> + <kbd>Command</kbd> + <bkd>R</bkd> at startup.
+Internet boot onto the Apple Disk Utility using <kbd>Option</kbd> + <kbd>Command</kbd> + <bkd>R</bkd> at startup.
 Then, follow the instructions here: [Use Disk Utility to erase an Intel-based Mac](https://support.apple.com/en-us/HT208496), reformatting the internal drive using Apple's tools.

-Important info to know: when erasing the internal SSD using Apple's Disk Utility (which erase process I think is _not_ secure, like Parted Magic's), it also allows you to simultaneously rewrite the GPT (GUID partition table), which can also be done by Linux's gparted editor, but in addition Apple's Disk Utility allows you to _reformat the new partition with Apple's proprietary APFS filesystem_, which can ONLY be done by Apple utilities!
+Important info to know: when erasing the internal SSD using Apple's Disk Utility (which erase process I think is _not_ secure, contrary to Parted Magic's erase process which *is* secure), it also allows you to simultaneously rewrite the GPT (GUID partition table), which can also be done by Linux's gparted editor, but in addition Apple's Disk Utility allows you to _reformat the new partition with Apple's proprietary APFS filesystem_, which can ONLY be done by Apple utilities!
 So, using Apple's internet-booted Disk Utility for the secure-erase and simultaneous partitioning and formatting is preferred if you are going to reinstall MacOS when done, but there's no need to do this step if you are just going to install Linux anyway.

 Here are some screenshots showing Apple's Disk Utility format and partition table options.
-Again, if you're going to reinstall MacOS, I recommend choosing "GUID Partition Map" and "APFS (Encrypted)", as shown in the images below.
-If you choose the encrypted option, you'll have to type in an encryption password as well.
+Again, if you're going to reinstall MacOS, I recommend choosing "GUID Partition Map" and "APFS".
+Refer to the images below. **Do _not_ choose the encrypted "APFS (Encrypted)" option!
+If you do, the MacOS installer cannot install to this drive later.** This is pretty dumb, and installing Linux Ubuntu doesn't have this limitation, but others have encountered this problem installing MacOS too, and recommend the same solution I recommend: [Ask Different: How to install macOS on a encrypted, journaled filesystem?](https://apple.stackexchange.com/a/265728/212953).
+See [my comment here](https://apple.stackexchange.com/questions/265706/how-to-install-macos-on-a-encrypted-journaled-filesystem/265728#comment675055_265706).
+To encrypt your MacOS filesystem later, you'll have to do it via the Apple File Vault after you log in to the MacOS, I think, or perhaps at the end of the installation process.
+We'll see.
+Note that when you do eventually encrypt your internal Mac SSD, you'll have to type in an encryption password as well.
 Keep in mind that if you ever lose or forget your password, you permanently lose all of your data. _It cannot be recovered without your encryption password._

 <p align="center" width="100%">
     <a href="https://github.com/ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/assets/6842199/4169a450-f8a2-4bf0-8eee-333a26626093">